 This is the first part of our 8-part Deep Dive Series into the LiteTouch system.
+In this part we will be going over what happened to LiteTouch and what that means for consumers in general.
 At TSB we are committed to educating people through our own independent research about automation systems.
 However, we are not perfect, so if something appears wrong in our research please contact us or leave a comment below for us to address.

 A Brief History of LiteTouch

-LiteTouch was a home automation company in the late 70s with very advanced lighting control capabilities.
-Their system was reliable and able to do just about anything you wanted them to.
-One of the key features of LiteTouch was the ability to have customizable and reliable controls from a local controller.
-This involved no use of an app or an Internet connection because everything was hard-wired in your home and simply worked.
-Mind you, 40+ years on, some problems did arise.
+LiteTouch started as a home automation company in the late 70s with advanced lighting control capabilities.
+Their system was reliable and able to do just about anything you wanted it to.
+One of the key features of LiteTouch was the ability to have customizable controls from a local controller.
+This involved no use of an app or an Internet connection because everything was hard-wired in your home.
+This in part was why the system was so reliable.
+Mind you, 40+ years on, some problems did arise

-As LiteTouch grew its technologies became desirable with an acquisition by Nortek in 2007 and then then by Savant in 2012.
-Savant had the goal of integrating LiteTouch’s lighting technology into their existing automation lineup, which is why you will see some LiteTouch Systems with Savant branding.
-To Savant, LiteTouch would allow them to provide their own dedicated lighting offering, in addition to having the flexibility of working with other lighting control providers.
-Unfortunately, after just three years of acquiring LiteTouch, Savant had to pull the plug on LiteTouch, leaving thousands of existing LiteTouch customers with no official support for their systems.
+As LiteTouch grew its technologies became more and more desirable to other home automation companies.
+This brought about an acquisition by Nortek in 2007 and then then by Savant in 2012.
+Savant had the goal of integrating LiteTouch’s lighting technology into their existing automation lineup, which is why you will see some later LiteTouch Systems with Savant branding.
+To Savant, LiteTouch presented an opportunity for them to provide their own dedicated lighting offering, in addition to having the flexibility of working with other lighting control providers.
+Unfortunately, after just three years of acquiring LiteTouch, Savant discontinued LiteTouch in 2015.
+This left thousands of existing LiteTouch customers with no official support for their systems.
 Thankfully, Savant did partner with other systems providers, such as Lutron, to offer replacements systems which you can read more about in TSB LiteTouch Series 4: LiteTouch Replacement Options.

 If you have a LiteTouch system, your options for maintenance and repair moving forward are limited.
-You can stock up on replacement parts online and either try to replace them yourself or, if you’re lucky, have an experienced former LiteTouch dealer or have a remote LiteTouch specialist service your system.
-However, this isn’t a feasible long-term solution as the pool of available labor talent and compatible parts are drying up; remember, LiteTouch is from the 70s.
-For parts you must also understand that you’ll be paying a premium by buying parts from people who have stockpiled them, and you also have no guarantees for how long these replacements products will last compared to the brand new LiteTouch products.
+You can stock up on replacement parts online and either try to replace them yourself or if you’re lucky, have a former LiteTouch dealer or remote LiteTouch specialist service your system.
+However, this isn’t a feasible long-term solution as the pool of labor talent and compatible parts are drying up.
+For parts you will also be paying a premium by buying parts from people who have stockpiled them, and you also have no guarantees for how long these replacements products will last compared to the brand new LiteTouch products.
 However, at TSB we believe in reducing our footprint wherever possible, so we always recommend repairing the system, if possible.
 We talked about some common errors in TSB LiteTouch Series 3: Troubleshooting LiteTouch if you want to try to solve some problems yourself.

 Despite the many strengths of LiteTouch, no system is perfect and without some form of maintenance, eventually, one of your modules or even the main controller will go down.
 If the main controller goes down, this will compromise your lights and anything else controller by your LiteTouch automation system.
 Furthermore, if you’re thinking of selling your home, this is a risk a potential buyer of a property must factor in as well.
 Imagine coming to your home one night to see the lights are no longer responding, this can leave some in an awkward situation.
 Another piece we came across in our research is that LiteTouch does not dim LED lights very well.
 Since technology has changed so much having to pay for large electricity usage can become overwhelming and is not good for our global footprint, in such a case we would recommend a complete replacement.